Table of Contents

 - When a resource can be consumed by anyone without restrictions.

-- When no entity has the power to control or limit the usage of the resource.
+- When no entity has the power to control or limit resource usage.

-- When there is an individual or group responsible for producing and managing the resource.
+- When an individual or group is responsible for producing and managing the resource.

-For example, if one person is paying for taxes while their colleagues are not contributing anything towards the collective action, then that person may be bearing more costs than others and is considered a free rider.
-This can lead to market failure as the costs associated with collective action are not equal among all stakeholders.
+For example, if one person pays taxes while their colleagues do not contribute to the collective action, they may bear more costs than others and are considered free riders.
+This can lead to market failure as the costs of collective action are unequal among all stakeholders.

-The impacts of free riding can be wide-ranging and may include a decrease in public service quality, increased costs for those who do contribute to collective action, and ultimately market failure if the problem is left unchecked.
+The impacts of free riding can be wide-ranging.
+They may include decreased public service quality, increased costs for those who contribute to collective action, and ultimately, market failure if the problem is unchecked.

 Why Are People Free Riders?

-In some cases, people may be free riders because they don’t have the resources or knowledge to contribute.
-They are relying on the collective action of others, which is not an ideal situation for anyone involved.
+People may be free riders because they require additional resources or knowledge to contribute.
+They rely on the collective action of others, which could benefit everyone involved.

-In other cases, people may deliberately try and take advantage of a system by avoiding contributing their fair share.
-With the help of the game prisoner’s dilemma theory, you can understand why some people may be tempted to free-ride.
+In some circumstances, people may intentionally try to manipulate a system by failing to contribute their fair share.
+The prisoner’s dilemma theory can help you comprehend why certain people are tempted to free-ride.

-The theory states that when there is a collective action, each individual has the choice of whether they want to cooperate or defect.
-If they cooperate and pay their fair share, then everyone will benefit.
-However, if they defect and free-ride, then it can be tempting to take advantage of the system as they will not have to contribute anything.
+According to the concept, when there is a collective action, each individual might choose to participate or defect.
+If they cooperate and provide their fair share of marginal cost, everyone will benefit.
+However, if they defect and free-ride, taking advantage of the system may be appealing because they will not have to contribute anything.

-The scenario involves a thought experiment where two rational agents can either work together for mutual gain or betray each other for personal gain.
-In the 1993 book Prisoner’s Dilemma, William Poundstone explained the modern version of the game typically used today.
+The scenario involves a thought experiment game theory in which two rational agents might collaborate for mutual benefit or betray one another for personal gain.
+William Poundstone’s 1993 book Prisoner’s Dilemma described the modern version of the game widely utilized today.

-In this, two members of a criminal gang, both imprisoned and separated from each other, have to choose between confessing or staying silent or testifying against the other.
+In this scenario, two members of a criminal organization, imprisoned and separated, must decide whether to confess, remain silent, or testify against the other.

-The idea behind it is that if both agents cooperate, then they will each benefit from not testifying against one another and receive a lesser punishment.
-However, if one of them defects and rats out the other, then he can gain a profit while the other suffers a greater loss.
+If both agents cooperate, they will profit from not having to testify against each other and suffer a lighter punishment.
+However, if one defected and ratted out the other, he could profit while the other lost more.

-The same idea can be translated to the free-rider problem, where people are tempted to defect from the collective action and free-ride on the system.
+A similar concept can be used for the free-rider problem, in which individuals are enticed to deviate from collective action and free-ride on the system.

-- Privatize public goods: The first solution to the free-riding problem is to privatize public goods by assigning property rights.
-This would give incentives for people to invest in a project since they would benefit from it, either directly or indirectly.
+1. Privatize public goods: The first solution to the free-riding problem is to privatize public goods by assigning property rights.
+This would encourage people to invest in a project or effort since they would benefit from it directly or indirectly.
 This is a viable solution when public goods are limited and can be assigned to individual private interests.

-- Incentivise contributions: Another solution is to incentivize contributions.
-This could be done through rewards, such as vouchers, for those who make significant contributions to the collective action.
-This would encourage people to cooperate with one another and offer their resources or time to help the collective action.
+4. Incentivise contributions: Another solution is to incentivize contributions.
+This could be done through rewards, such as vouchers, for those who contribute significantly to the collective action.
+This incentive would encourage people to cooperate and offer resources or time to help the collective action.

-- Taxation: The last solution is taxation.
-This would provide the necessary funding to support collective action and help to reduce the burden on those who are already contributing.
+5. Taxation: The last solution is taxation.
+This would provide the necessary funding to support collective action and help reduce the burden on those already contributing.
 It would also encourage those who are not contributing to contribute and pay taxes, as their taxes would go toward the collective action that benefits them.

 Examples of the Free Rider Problem